colececil/ant-n-mouse-house/readme.md

-# Ant Simulator 2026
+# Ant & Mouse House

-A PICO-8 game by Cole Cecil
+An ant simulator made in PICO-8 by Cole Cecil.

+This project is dedicated to the memory of all the fearless ants who lost their lives upon invading my home.
+May they rest in peace.